• Skip to primary navigation

 Your Bircher Mueli is easily transportable too.

-Or just if you want to take it to work if you're not an early breakfast person.
+You can also take it to work if you’re not an early breakfast person.

 Close up of a bowl of healthy bircher muesli topped with chopped strawberries, blueberries and flaked almonds.y version of the classic overnight oats recipe providing the perfect relaxing and healthy start to the day!